psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

 " With all my heart," said the Troll, for he thought he could surely hold his own in eating.
 So they eat down ; but the lad took his scrip unawares to the Troll, and hung it before him, and so he spooned more into the scrip than he &t« himself; and when the scrip was fall, he took up his knife and made a slit in the scrip.
 The Troll looked on all the while, but said never a word.
 So when they had eaten a good bit longer, the Troll laid down his spoon, saying, " Nay ! but I can't eat a morsel more."

-" Bnt you shall eat," said the youth ; " I'm only half done ; why don't yon do as I did, and cut a bole in your paunch ?
+" But you shall eat," said the youth ; " I'm only half done ; why don't you do as I did, and cut a hole in your paunch ?
 You'll be able to eat then as much as you please."

-"Bnt doesn't it hart one cruelly?" asked the TroU.
+"Bnt doesn't it hart one cruelly?" asked the Troll.

 " Oh," said the youth, " nothing to speak of."

 So the Troll did as the lad said, and then you must know very well that he lost his life ; but the lad took all the silver and gold that he found in the hill-side, and went home with it, and you may fancy it went a great way to pay off the debt.

 ```

-Also in jack the Giant Killer [need even briefer summmary than in the chap book], eg
+Also in jack the Giant Killer [need even briefer summary than in the chap book], eg

 > [Jack] proceeded on his journey to Wales.
 >